 Before the 1960s, children were sometimes treated with low doses of radiation for things we wouldn’t use radiation for now, like acne, fungus infections of the scalp (ringworm), or enlarged tonsils or adenoids.
 Years later, the people who had these treatments were found to have a higher risk of thyroid cancer.
 Radiation therapy in childhood for some cancers such as lymphoma, Wilms tumor, and neuroblastoma also increases risk.
 Thyroid cancers that develop after radiation therapy are not more serious than other thyroid cancers.

-Imaging tests such as x-rays and CT scans also expose children to radiation, but at much lower doses, so it’s not clear how much they might raise the risk of thyroid cancer (or other cancers).
+Imaging tests such as x-rays and CT scans also expose children to radiation, but at much lower doses, so it’s not clear how much those tests might raise the risk of thyroid cancer (or other cancers).
 If there is an increased risk it is likely to be small, but to be safe, children should not have these tests unless they are absolutely needed.
 When they are needed, they should be done using the lowest dose of radiation that still provides a clear picture.

 Several studies have pointed to an increased risk of thyroid cancer in children because of radioactive fallout from nuclear weapons or power plant accidents.
 For instance, thyroid cancer was many times more common than normal in children who lived near Chernobyl, the site of a 1986 nuclear plant accident that exposed millions of people to radioactivity.
 Adults involved with the cleanup after the accident and those who lived near the plant have also had higher rates of thyroid cancer.
 Children who had more iodine in their diet appeared to have a lower risk.